gortonator/bsds-6650/CS6650 FAQ.md

 #### Unhealthy AWS LB Instances

 This [video](https://www.youtube.com/watch?v=rSoj7PEvWFY&t=395s) is a good source.
 Basically, you have to check whether 1) the connectivity between your load balancer and your target group is fine; 2) whether your instances in the target group are working fine.

+Also, you need your target group to listen on port 8080 i using tomcat.
+This [excellent piazza post](https://piazza.com/class/l7qocxa6gzk5i4/post/170) from wonderful 2022 TA Heng spells it out/

 ## Intellij